thomnico/kitt-ai-monorepo/.clinerules/monorepo-coding.md

 ---

+### Rule 9: Use .gitignore as the Source for File Exclusions in Analysis

+- **Respect .gitignore Exclusions:** When analyzing the repository for code, documentation, or any other purpose, all tools and processes must respect the exclusions defined in the .gitignore files at the root and in subdirectories.
+This ensures that temporary, system-generated, or otherwise irrelevant files (such as .DS_Store) are not considered during analysis or included in any automated processes.

+---

 These rules are the blueprint for our success.
 They ensure we build a framework that is fast, reliable, legally sound, and maintainable.

 ## PRDs above all